 How much vinegar is needed to reduce PH

 The safe amount of vinegar to reduce ph depends on your aquarium size and types of fish.
-It is normally preferable to use 1 ML of diluted white vinegar for each gallon water that is safer to your fish, and this amount doesn’t make any danger.
+It is normally preferable to use 1 ML of diluted white vinegar for each gallon of water that is safer for your fish, and this amount doesn’t make any danger.

-But adding more vinegar than its required is make the unsafe situation for your fish.
+But adding more vinegar than is required might make the unsafe situation for your fish.
 Even it can cause abnormal fish death.